jbienz/3DPrintables/.github/instructions/3DPrinting.md

    section should be sorted alphabetically by Manufacturer, then alphabetically by print project.
 If the manufacturer already exists, use it.
 If it doesn't exist, add it where it belongs alphabetically.
-2. Link to the print project using the print project name from its own README.MD.
+1. Link to the print project using the print project name from its own README.MD.
-3. Include one image from the print project Media folder.
-If the Media folder includes Design.jpg or Design.png, use that.
+1. Include Hero.jpg or Hero.png from the print project Media folder.
 Be sure to use the img tag with a specified width of 400 to ensure it fits with the other images.
-4. Include a short excerpt from the print project README.MD Background section.
+1. Include a short excerpt from the print project README.MD Background section.